themanaworld/tmwa/README.md

 since the files are dependent on the server-data.
 However, a migration to installed files has begun.

-#### tmwa-monitor:
-&lt;DEPRECATED&gt;
-Formerly known as `eathena-monitor`.

-An unmaintained tool whose job was to keep restarting the servers every time they crashed.
-It still builds in case anyone was using it, but it proved inflexible and has't really been kept up-to-date with our (TMW's) server-data, and besides, the server doesn't crash much now.
-There are also a number of other Open Source programs that monitor services already.

-There is a `run-all` script in the server-data repo that starts the appropriate server for that config.
-On the main server, we instead start the servers (and bots) individually in a tmux.

 #### tmwa-admin:
 Formerly known as `ladmin` ("local").